5.0 – Hydromodification – Stream Channel Modification

 - Bay Area Hydrology Model (BAHM) is a tool for analyzing the potential hydrograph modification effects of land development projects and sizing structural solutions to mitigate the increased stormwater runoff from these projects.
 This software was developed for use in three counties in the San Francisco Bay Area: Alameda, San Mateo and Santa Clara.

-- Contra Costa County, IMP Sizing Calculator (Appendix I in the Stormwater C.3.
-Guidebook), may be used to size Low Impact Development Integrated Management Practices (IMPs) to meet treatment-only requirements or treatment-plus-flow-control requirements in Contra Costa municipalities.
+- Contra Costa County, IMP Sizing Calculator, may be used to size Low Impact Development Integrated Management Practices (IMPs) to meet treatment-only requirements or treatment-plus-flow-control requirements in Contra Costa municipalities.
 Appendix I also includes detailed instructions for sizing IMPs using a manual calculation method. (updated December 5, 2006)

 - US Army Corps of Engineers, Hydrologic Modeling System (HEC-HMS) is designed to simulate the precipitation-runoff processes of dendritic watershed systems.
 It is designed to be applicable in a wide range of geographic areas for solving the widest possible range of problems.
 This includes large river basin water supply and flood hydrology, and small urban or natural watershed runoff.
 Hydrographs produced by the program are used directly or in conjunction with other software for studies of water availability, urban drainage, flow forecasting, future urbanization impact, reservoir spillway design, flood damage reduction, floodplain regulation, and systems operation.